On this page

 On the holdout test set, the Pyronear team evaluated the model using the metrics outlined above.
 This model significantly outperformed previous versions and has been deployed to the Pyronear systems as the new best model.

-Here is a quantitative evaluation based on a random sample from the evaluation set.
+Here is a qualitative look at the model on a random sample from the evaluation set.

 MLOps